shyampurk/Vonage-Hotline-App/README.md

 Click on the button representing "Bob" and you should see the button color change from red to amber and then to green as the call initialization proceeds.
 Wait for a few seconds and you should get a call on the phone number that you configured for Bob.

+## Limitations

+1. This app supports only outgoing calls.

+2. The code does not handle SDK exceptions or other errors.